P.I.: Jonathan Calede, Ph.D.

 Join the lab!
 Contact me to express interest.

 Andrew Brown (2017- 2018) worked on the morphology of the skull of heteromyid rodents.
-He is preparing to apply to Veterinary School.
+He is heading to Veterinary School at Texas A&M University

 Christian Harris (2017-2018) worked on the locomotion of the fossil beaver Microtheriomys.
 He is preparing to apply to medical school.

 Emma Miller (2017-2018) worked on fossil gophers from Montana.